felipelerena/minesweeper/README.rst

 ===
 I will start by creating the repo, setting the basic structure for the project.

 The "game part" took me more than expected.
-I still don't have a client and persistance.
+I still don't have a client and persistence.
 I don't know if I will have time to validate anything or handling many errors.

 I fixed the API, now I'm starting with the client.